coryodaniel/tf-unit-test/README.md

 # tf unit test

 Just an idea I was toying w/ once, dont use this.
-Made w/ terraform 0.11.

-This probably doesnt work anymore.

-## Setup

-`yarn add global terraform-plan-parser`

 ## Run a unit test